leseb/OpenStack-ra/README.md

 ## Nova-vnc

 The ra checks if the pid exists and also verifies if the vnc service is listenning on his port.
-The ra is alos compatible with xvpvnc
+The ra is also compatible with xvpvnc, simply change the listenning port with the console_port parameters.

+    primitive p_vnc ocf:openstack:nova-vnc-ra \
+        params config="/etc/nova/nova.conf" console_port="5900" \
+        op monitor interval="30s" timeout="30s" \